What’s newGlobal Highlights

 Overall call

-• Petty theft in crowded places.
+• Petty theft in crowded tourist spots.

 How to travel it safely